Deta-Cold/delta-firmware/core/src/apps/stellar/README.md

 -----

-This implementation of Stellar for Trezor Core is mostly based on the trezor-mcu C implementation by ZuluCrypto.
+This implementation of Stellar for detahard Core is mostly based on the detahard-mcu C implementation by ZuluCrypto.

 Stellar has a comprehensive [developers documentation](https://www.stellar.org/developers/).

 ## Transactions

 Stellar transaction is composed of one or more operations.
-We support all [operations](https://www.stellar.org/developers/guides/concepts/list-of-operations.html) except the Inflation operation (see [here](https://github.com/trezor/trezor-core/issues/202#issuecomment-392729595) for rationale).
+We support all [operations](https://www.stellar.org/developers/guides/concepts/list-of-operations.html) except the Inflation operation (see [here](https://github.com/detahard/detahard-core/issues/202#issuecomment-392729595) for rationale).
 A list of supported operations:

 - Account Merge
 - Allow Trust